CameronBrooks11/OpenSCAD-Batch-Export/README.md

 ## OpenSCAD File Structure

-The OpenSCAD file must define a module that uses parameters from the parameter file.
+The OpenSCAD file must define a model that uses parameters from the parameter file.
 For example:

 **Example OpenSCAD file (`simpleCube.scad`):**